What are the 4 C’s of Credit for Getting a Mortgage?

 No, they’re not horsemen bringing the apocalypse or the top cuss words your kids will spout out in front of their kindergarten class (again).
 The 4 c’s of lending are markers that help lenders (like Freddie Mac) decide if you’re a safe bet for a loan.

-Candidly, I’ve never heard of the 4 c’s of credit framework before, and I’ve had a handful of car loans, mortgages, and student loans.
+Candidly, I’ve never heard of the 4 c’s of credit framework before, and I’ve had a handful of auto loans, home loan, and student loans.
 While it’s not a significant term amongst borrowers, it’s a big piece of the puzzle for lenders.

-I knew that they checked your credit score and employment, but I never thought much about why they do so.
+I knew that they checked your credit score from the credit bureaus and employment, but I never thought much about why they do so.
 It turns out lenders are checking your 4 c’s (or 5, 6 c’s of credit, depending upon who you ask) to make sure that you’re not likely to default on the loan.

-So, ready to jump into what exactly the four c’s are, and how you can plan to slam dunk them without breaking a sweat?
+So, ready to jump into what exactly the four cs of credit are, and how you can plan to slam dunk them without breaking a sweat?
 Let’s get started!

 The 4 C’s of Credit Analysis

 Without further ado, the four C’s of credit analysis are (in no particular order):

 And, if you’re feeling extra cheeky, you can consider these as numbers 5 and 6 of the c’s of credit: